daytonn/architecture-js/README.md

     name: myapp

 ### blueprint
-The `blueprint` is what determines the application scaffold and configuration settings.
-It defaults to `default` which is a bare bones project layout for simple javascript libraries.
+The project's `blueprint` is the scaffolding framework your application is based on.
+The default blueprint is `default` which is a bare bones layout for simple javascript libraries.
 It has one directory for source files (src), and a build directory named "lib" for distributable code.
-Other blueprints can be plugged in to support any architecture.
-These blueprints can extend the basic architecture project including the scaffolding, templates, compilation tasks, and default templates.
-All blueprints will share the default configuration options (although some blueprints may treat them differently).
+Other blueprints can be plugged in to support other architectures.
+These blueprints extend the basic project template and can have their own templates, compilation tasks, and project scaffolding.
+Third party blueprints may have many of their own properties and layouts, but all ArchitectureJS projects will share this same core properties contained in this default blueprint.

 ### src_dir
-The `src_dir` is the directory or directories where the source files that will be compiled into the build directory (`build_dir`) are kept.
+The `src_dir` is the directory or directories where the source files to be compiled into the `build_dir` are kept.
 By default the `src_dir` is usually a single directory represented as a string:

     src_dir: src

- but can be multiple directories.
-If you wished to compile the files in the three directories named "classes", "widgets", and "plugins", src_dir would be an array:
+However the src_dir can be multiple directories.
+To compile the files in the three directories named "classes", "widgets", and "plugins", src_dir would be an array:

     src_dir: [classes, widgets, plugins]